CARD OF THE NIGHT

 FREEDOM COMES FROM COMPLETE SURRENDER

 Everything works out beautifully in the end.
 Surrender, release the urge to control.
 The universe will conspire with you and the right people and things will show up.

 Then I found myself talking to her ear off about why she needs to release her need to control mom because it’s not serving her well.

 How much talking is considered nagging?
+Aren’t I also trying to control her in the name of giving advice?
 Isn’t me trying to give her advice also trying to control her?
 Advice should be given only when it’s sought by the receiver.
-I want to be a big sister who leads by the example and integrity.
+I want to be a big sister who leads by example and integrity.